-Note: for those students who commenced in July 2014, no experimental work is to be undertaken during the period 19 December 2014 to 16 January 2015.
+Note: for those students who commence in August 2017, no research work is to be undertaken during the period 18 December 2017 to 12 January 2018.

 The School runs a unified coursework programme to address student needs and graduate attributes.
 This comprises the following: